Breakfast in London, dinner in Barcelona

 -

-Longer-distance trains in France, Italy, Spain, Portugal, Sweden & Poland are usually all-reserved and every ticket automatically comes with a seat reservation included, free of charge.
-The same goes for international trains to, from or between these countries including Eurostar, Thalys & TGV-Lyria.
-Such trains don't usually have any displays showing which seats are free and which reserved, as all passengers are assumed to have a reserved seat.
+Long-distance trains in France, Italy, Spain, Portugal, Sweden & Poland are usually all-reserved and every ticket comes with a seat reservation automatically included, free of charge.
+The same goes for international trains to, from or between these countries including Eurostar, TGV-Lyria, Paris-Barcelona TGVs, Paris-Milan TGVs, Paris-Milan Frecciarossas and Paris-Germany TGV/ICE trains.
+Such trains often don't have any displays showing which seats are reserved and which free because it's assumed that all passengers have a reserved seat.

 -